alexnortn/DP/README.md

 	IT is crucially important that this all be documented.
 I will design a modularizedweb framework that allows for exceptional documentation of my work; this will evolve to be my personal work site :]

+Permanence- what does it mean when we solidify something so strongly that it never could change.

+Talking about man made structures, products, and ideas!

 	Alex